Skip to main content

 Basic Single-Column Sorting

-Sort students by last name
+Sort customers by last name

-SELECT student_id, first_name, last_name, enrollment_year
+SELECT customer_id, first_name, last_name, signup_year

-FROM student
+FROM customer

 ORDER BY last_name;